-With the rental market booming in Denver, Colorado, owning a rental property is becoming more attractive to first timers as well as savvy investors.
+With the rental market booming in Colorado, owning a rental property is becoming more attractive to first timers as well as savvy investors.
 As such, every landlord wants to get the ideal tenant; a person who will always pay rent on time doesn’t complain or cause conflict, never disturbs others and keeps the rental property in better condition than when he/she moved in.
 Even though this theoretical ideal might be unattainable, the way that you market and maintain your rental property will affect the type of tenants that you attract.

 Effective advertising normally involves differentiating your rental property from others.
 In the current rental market, advertising might not be as critical.
 However, when renters have several places to choose from, you have to let them know why your rental property is better than the rest.
 Is it newer, cheaper, cleaner or bigger than comparable units within the area?
 Does it have better amenities and appliances for the price?

 Effective advertising will increase your chances of attracting the ideal tenant for your premises.
 The more clearly you state all the benefits of your rental property, the greater the chances of attracting appropriate prospects.
 If you do not have a professional property manager helping you, here are 10 tips for advertising your rental property: